redbear/Duo/docs/how_it_works.md

 * [system_task.cpp](https://github.com/redbear/firmware/blob/duo/system/src/system_task.cpp): `Spark_Idle_Events()`

 ##### <span id="4262-user-application-loop">4.2.6.2 User application loop</span>

+Only if the user application is valid and the Safe Mode is not chose, then it will run the user application loop.

 1. setup() - It executes only once at the first time running the user application loop.
 The `setup()` function is corresponding to the `setup()` function in user application.